-Linguistic computation and human cognition uses socio-culturally grounded context.
-There are 3 3 phrases here; linguistic computation, human cognition and socio-culturally grounded context.
-These are these are not complicated things.
-I just want you to understand, linguistic computation simply means activating generative mechanism that is, and how we come up with sentences.
+So, look at the first point here, I know we are running out of time, I will stop in a couple of minutes, linguistic computation and human cognition use socio-culturally grounded context.
+Now there are three phrases here, linguistic computation, human cognition, and socio-culturally grounded context, these are not complicated things, I just want you to understand, linguistic computation simply means activating generative mechanism, that is how we come up with sentences, how we speak something that is linguistic computation, which is part of human cognition.

-How we speak something that is linguistic computation, which is part of human cognition that is, all that computation takes place here and we are not even aware of that that computation when it is going on because at every single point, nobody knows what you are going to say next.
-That is, I do not have a sentence for the next moment; I come up with the sentence instantaneously, okay.

-So these 2 things have great have great coordination between them; human cognition and linguistic competition.
-However, what is important for someone to be able to speak properly and to function in society with the explicit knowledge of 'E' language is not just these things, but also socially socio culturally grounded context that is, what is appropriate and what is not appropriate.
+That is all that computation takes place here and we are not even aware of that computation when it is going on because at every single point nobody knows what you are going to say next, that is I do not have a sentence for the next moment, I come up with this sentence instantaneously.
+So, these two things have great coordination between them human cognition and linguistic computation.
+However, what is important for someone to be able to speak properly and to function in society with the explicit knowledge of E-language is not just these things but also socio-culturally grounded contexts, that is what is appropriate and what is not appropriate.

-Remember, the other day I ask you the example, how do we say when someone dies.
-There are different ways of saying things, one is acceptable and the other may not be.
-1 may be appropriate, the other may not be appropriate, right.
-So what is appropriate is acceptable, what is not appropriate is not acceptable.
-Now not necessarily, what is not appropriate is ungrammatical, get it.
+Remember the other day I gave you, I asked you the example of how do we say when someone dies, there are different ways of saying things, one is acceptable, the other may not be okay, one may be appropriate, the other may not be appropriate.
+So, what is appropriate is acceptable, what is not appropriate is not acceptable, now not necessarily what is not appropriate is ungrammatical, get it?
+What may not be appropriate may not be acceptable but maybe grammatical.

-What may not be appropriate may not be acceptable, but maybe grammatical, so grammaticality is not the only condition for acceptability inappropriateness.
-When we put the coordination between grammaticality, acceptability and appropriateness that is the part of what we know as socio culturally grounded context.
-My point here is, first 2 parts to me; linguistic computation and human cognition refers to 'I' language.
+So, grammaticality is not the only condition for acceptability and appropriateness, when we put the coordination between grammaticality, acceptability, and appropriateness that is part of what we know as socio-culturally grounded context.
+My point here is, first 2 parts linguistic computation, and human cognition refers to I-language, socio-culturally grounded context refers to E-language.

-Socio culturally grounded context refers to 'E' language.
-My point here is both are part of generative mechanism.
-That is, we do not learn about appropriateness and connection between grammaticality, acceptability and inappropriateness separately, they come together.
-Get this point, it should not be very difficult.
-Therefore, all of them are part of generative mechanism, all right.

-And the knowledge of language that grows in human mind is not an outcome of stimulus response that I just told you that is not part of um part of behaviorism rather, it is part of generative apparatus as a special kind of cognitive ability, okay.
-And third point is not really that that important for.
+Now, my point here is both are part of the generative mechanism, that is we do not learn about the appropriateness and the connection between grammaticality, acceptability and appropriateness separately, they come together, get this point, should not be very difficult.
+Therefore, all of them are part of the generative mechanism.
+And the knowledge of language that grows in the human mind is not an outcome of stimulus-response, that I just told you that is not part of behaviorism rather it is part of generative apparatus as a special kind of cognitive ability.

-I mean it is any important point that knowledge of language has got serious consequences for learning and teaching, where we need to understand what knowledge of language actually guarantees is that continuum.
-That why it is difficult to name a language, right which is part of external language.
-Remember the continuum that we have we have talked about.
+And the third point is not really that important for us, I mean it is an important part, that the knowledge of language has got serious consequences for learning and teaching where we need to understand what knowledge of language actually guarantees is that continuum, that why it is difficult to name a language, which is part of the external language.

-Knowledge of language in that continuum is embedded in knowledge of language, so names of languages has external manifestation are our creation, what we know is just language, okay.
-I will stop here and we will begin talking about sounds tomorrow.
+Remember the continuum that we have talked about, the knowledge of language in that continuum is embedded in the knowledge of language, so names of languages as external manifestations are our creations, what we know is just language, I stop here and we begin talking about sounds tomorrow.